-With few exceptions, these ancient soils contained low amounts (<0.3%, expressed as weight percent (g Fe/100g soil) of oxalate extractable Fe and Al presumed to be derived from SRO minerals (complete data are given in Supplemental Table 1).
-Only nephelinite-derived 0.5-0.9%) and sub-humid gabbro soils had greater (2.9%) concentrations of oxalate extractable Al+Fe.
-Crystalline Fe oxyhydroxides determined as Fe(d) - Fe(o) ranged from 0% in a periodically anoxic "seep" zone in the granitic toposequence to 5.2% in the nephelinite-soil.
+With few exceptions, these ancient soils contained low amounts (<0.3 wt. %) of oxalate extractable Fe and Al presumed to be derived from SRO minerals (complete data are given in Table S1).
+Only nephelinite-derived (0.5-0.9 wt. %) and subhumid gabbro soils had greater (2.9 wt. %) concentrations of oxalate extractable Al + Fe.
+Crystalline Fe oxyhydroxides determined as Fe(d)-Fe(o) ranged from 0 % in a periodically anoxic "seep" zone in the granitic toposequence to 5.2 wt. % in the nephelinite soil.

-The clay-sized XRD fraction made up $\leq 15\%$ of the <2-mm mass for soils developed at crest positions on granites and rhyolites, but up to 35 - 50% in the red and black basalt, low rainfall gabbro and nephelinite soils, and at the toeslope of the granitic toposequence (Table 2; Suppl.
-Table 1).
+The clay-sized XRD fraction made up $\leq 15\%$ of the <2 mm mass for soils developed at crest positions on granites and rhyolites, but up to 35-50% in the red and black basalt, arid-zone gabbro and nephelinite soils, and at the toeslope of the granitic toposequence (Tables 2, S1).
 With a few exceptions, the amount of clay-sized material increased with soil depth.

-Within the clay-size XRD fraction, the sum of smectite, kaolinite, micas and chlorite and crystalline Fe minerals generally made up over 90% of the quantified mineralogy (Table 2).
-Smectite was present in all of the isolated clays except the granite crest under relatively high (740 mm) rainfall, and dominated the clay fraction in red (>90%) and black basalts (>99%; Table 2).
-Kaolinite was common in most soils but rare in the arid zone gabbro and the two basalts.
-Crystalline Fe oxide minerals identified by X-ray diffraction made up 3-26% of the clay-sized fraction for most soils, but <1% in the smectite-dominated red and black basalts (Table 2).
+Within the clay-size XRD fraction, the sum of smectite, kaolinite, micas and chlorite and crystalline Fe minerals generally made up over 90 % of the quantified mineralogy (Table 2).
+Smectite was present in all of the isolated clays except the granite crest under relatively high (740 mm) rainfall and dominated the clay fraction in red (>90 %) and black basalts (>99 %; Table 2).
+Kaolinite was common in most soils but rare in the arid-zone gabbro and the two basalts.
+Crystalline Fe oxide minerals identified by X-ray diffraction made up 3-26 % of the clay-sized fraction for most soils but <1 % in the smectite-dominated red and black basalts (Table 2).

-Comparison of Fe oxyhydroxide abundance estimated by scaling quantitative XRD in the clay fraction to the whole soil (i.e multiplying the weight percent clay times the Fe oxide content measured by XRD) with that measured by extraction with DCB and oxalate in the bulk soil showed overall correspondence (see Supplemental Figure S1), but with much scatter. r
+Comparison of Fe oxyhydroxide abundance estimated by scaling quantitative XRD in the clay fraction to the whole soil (i.e., multiplying the weight percent clay times the Fe oxide content measured by XRD) with that measured by extraction with DCB and oxalate in the bulk soil showed overall correspondence (see Fig. S1) but with much scatter.